CSC207-UofT/course-project-group006/test11.md

 * Write a paragraph about who you would market your program towards, if you were to sell or license your program to customers.
 This could be a specific category such as "students" or more vague, such as "people who like games".
 Try to give a bit more detail along with the category.\
-Our program is toward students who want to do ward studies and teachers who would like to have some extra income.\
+Our program is toward students who want to do ward studies and teachers who would like to have some extra income.
+As mentioned in the introduction paragraph, our website aims to provide a platform for educational services.

 * Write a paragraph about whether or not your program is less likely to be used by certain demographics.
 For example, a program that converts txt files to files that can be printed by a braille printer are less likely to be used by people who do not read braille.\
-TODO
+Our website is theoretically fittable for everyone.
+For people having some visual disabilities, since our website provides all announcement and materials in String form, then it can be converted to txt file in some way.
+Also, even if he/she does not want to convert to txt file, a more convenient way will be opening a translate tool and screen shot our website, the clear and neat format will make it easy to identify words, the translate tool shall be able to read to our users.